quicwg/ops-drafts/draft-ietf-quic-manageability.md

 As feedback about loss or delay of each packet is used as input to the congestion controller, these variations could adversely affect performance.
-Depending on the loss recovery mechanism implemented, QUIC may be more tolerant of packet re-ordering than traditional TCP traffic (see
+Depending on the loss recovery mechanism implemented, QUIC may be more tolerant of packet re-ordering than TCP traffic (see
 {{packetnumber}}).
 However, the recovery mechanism used by a flow cannot be known by the network and therefore reordering tolerance should be considered as unknown.